sbt/sbt-dynver/README.md

 changes).
 This opt-in exists because the Sonatype's snapshots repository requires all versions to end with `-SNAPSHOT`.

-## Docker-compatible version strings
+## Portable version strings

-The default version string format includes `+` characters, which is not compatible with docker tags.
+The default version string format includes `+` characters, which is an escape character in URL and is not compatible with docker tags.
 This character can be overridden by setting:

 ```scala
 dynverSeparator in ThisBuild := "-"